Bone-In Turkey Breast

 Herb-roasted bone-in turkey breast is a great way to serve turkey on Thanksgiving to a smaller crowd.
 This bone-in turkey breast makes enough for 6 servings.
 It’s insanely juicy, flavorful, and easy to make!

-Roasted turkey breast is perfect for a small intimate Thanksgiving gathering paired with our small-batch red skin mashed potatoes.
+Roasted bone-in turkey breast is perfect for a small intimate Thanksgiving gathering paired with our small-batch red skin mashed potatoes.
 A whole turkey breast makes enough for a small party of six.

 It’s very easy to make too!
 There’s no basting, brining, or flipping of any sort.